-The COVID-19 coronavirus epidemic has become the central topic and a major preoccupation of the media and the public.
+The COVID-19 epidemic has become the central topic and a major preoccupation of the media and the public.
 The outbreak has created uncertainty for individuals, families, as well as businesses and self-employed workers like yourself.

-People are being encouraged to avoid crowded places and public transport, so there’s a raised demand for ridesharing, which is expected to heighten in the upcoming days.
+People are encouraged to avoid crowded places and public transport, so there’s a raised demand for ridesharing, which is expected to heighten in the upcoming days.
 Driving during this period carries an increased responsibility.

 Read this 5-step guide and take all the precautions you can to avoid getting infected and help curb the spreading of the virus.